Francesco Selmi

 Francesco Selmi (7 April 1817 – 13 August 1881) was an Italian chemist and patriot, one of the founders of colloid chemistry.

 Selmi was born in Vignola, then part of the Duchy of Modena and Reggio.
 He became head of a chemistry laboratory in Modena in 1840, and a professor of chemical pharmacology and toxicology at the University of Bologna in 1867.
 He published the first systematic study of inorganic colloids, in particular silver chloride, Prussian blue, and sulfur, in the period 1845–50.
 He died in Vignola on the 13th of August, 1881, at age 64, due to sepsis that he contracted while dissecting a dead animal for his research on typhoid fever.

+Life

+In 1839, he earned a master's degree in pharmacy from the University of Modena.
+He taught chemistry first at the Reggio Emilia high school, then at the University of Modena.

+Distinguished for his studies on colloidal states, fermentation, and electroplating, he was forced to flee to Turin after being caught up in the 1848 uprisings and sentenced to death by the Duke of Modena.
+That same year, he founded the Giornale di Reggio in Reggio Emilia with Gherardo Strucchi.
+He refused the financial support the Piedmontese state offered to political refugees and asked to be allowed to teach.
+Consequently, he was appointed professor of physics, chemistry, and mechanics at the National College of Turin.
+In Turin, where he was welcomed by his friend Ascanio Sobrero, he conducted important research, including the discovery of lead tetrachloride.